Hepmata/fixed-width-transformer/docs/source_mapper.rst

-ResultMapper Documentation
+SourceMapper Documentation
 ==========================
-Hello!
-In this section, we will cover the documentation about ResultMapper
+In this section, we will cover the documentation about SourceMapper

 Overview
 ========
-ResultMapper has the following capabilities:
+SourceMapper has the following capabilities:

-* ResultMapper: Maps Source data to Result format of your choosing
+* SourceFormatter: Maps Source data to Result format of your choosing
-* Generator: Generates on the fly data and adds to Result
-* Converter: Converts data to a data type of your choosing
 * Validation: PostValidation after all the above operations are completed.

-ResultMapper
+* Converter: Trims away all whitespaces in all data unless overridden in config.

+SourceMapper
 ************
-ResultMapper is an aggregation class that collates all the above steps and executes them in the following order

-ResultFormatter > Converter > Generator
+The execution of the above steps are as follows:
+1. SourceFormatter to convert data from File to DataFrames
+2. A NaN validation is then applied by default.
+To prevent this behaviour, provide an override in the config

-Following the 3 steps, Validations are then triggered if any is requested.
+3. Custom Validations are then executed if provided.
+Else this section will be skipped
+4. Default Converter is then executed to trim away all whitespaces in DataFrames.
+To prevent this behaviour, provide and override in the config

 ResultFormatter
 ***************